spec45as/django-project-template/README.rst

   This file used when you run Django, so you must point one to it.
 You can do that by defining DJANGO_TEMPLATE_SETTINGS environment variable, --settings argument to `manage.py runserver` or explicitly specify it in your uwsgi.ini, for example.

+- deploy.yml - handles css minification build step for now.
+Configures css filenames and order in wich minified files should be concatenated into style.min.css.

 Private configuration files
 ---------------------------